Info

 I’m a smoker.
 What should I do?

 We respectfully request that you do not smoke while wearing one of our helmets – please remove the helmet to smoke.
-Please also ensure all cigarette butts are discarded safely in the fireplace at the cabin or in an appropriate receptacle.
+Please please bring a container to discard your cigarette butts, do not toss them in the fire or on the trail.
+Please respect other guests.

 Is there cell phone coverage along your tour routes?